maximgrynykha/winkill/README.md

         attribute: 'process_id',
         compareAs: '=',
         value: 11492
-    )->kill();  // Note if the process(es) has been already killed
+    )->kill();

-                // or not found by the where-condition then returns an empty array.
+    // Note: If the processes have been killed or not found

-    dd($killed);
+    // by the where-condition then returns an empty array. dd($killed);
 ```